Airports are preparing for a crush of passengers as holiday air travel in 2021 is expected to approach pre-pandemic levels.

 Experts have been more worried about coronavirus spread before flights.

-“My concern has really been in the airports funneling people through hallways and jet ways and metal detectors,” said Dr. Michael Mina, an epidemiologist at Harvard T. H. Chan School of Public Health, during a briefing in August.
+“My concern has really been in the airports funneling people through hallways and jet ways and metal detectors,” said Dr. Michael Mina, an epidemiologist at Harvard T. H. Chan School of Public Health, during a briefing in 2020.
 “The whole process of airports… and squishing people together.
 We know that this virus can be airborne and it can linger for a little bit.”

 Any part of the trip where you can’t social distance is more risky since the virus transmits most efficiently when people are in close contact together, including at the airport food court and standing at the gate before boarding, Adalja added.
-He also believed people’s behavior at the destination is usually riskier than the journey itself.
+He also believed people’s behavior at the destination was usually riskier than the journey itself.